 Maia Sandu and Michael Otto to receive the 2025 Reinhard Mohn Prize

-Moldovan President Maia Sandu and German entrepreneur and philanthropist Michael Otto are the recipients of the Bertelsmann Stiftung's 2025 Reinhard Mohn Prize.
-According to the award citation, the two recipients have impressively demonstrated how today's much-challenged liberal democracy can be protected, promoted and developed further through commitment and courageous leadership.
+According to the award citation, the two recipients have impressively demonstrated how today’s much-challenged liberal democracy can be protected, promoted and developed further through commitment and courageous leadership.
 Thanks to their values and actions, both recipients exemplify the theme of the Reinhard Mohn Prize: "Strengthen democracy!"
 While Maia Sandu fights for freedom and self-determination in the political arena, Michael Otto has dedicated himself to promoting the democratic idea and its sustainability in business and civil society.
-The award ceremony for the prize will take place at 11 am on Thursday, February 20, 2025 at Gütersloh Theater.
-German President Frank-Walter Steinmeier is expected to attend as guest of honor.

 The Bertelsmann Stiftung’s Transformation Index